Posts Tagged Mikel Egana-Aranguren

 on by Duncan Hull in Meta, Comments (1)

 Who’s here?
 The following is an alphabetical list of people currently attending the Ontogenesis Blogging a Book Experiment.
-Sean Bechhofer, University of Manchester Michel Dumontier, University of Carleton Mikel Egana-Aranguren […]
+Sean Bechhofer, University of Manchester Michel Dumontier, University of Carleton Mikel […]

 Read more...